imbel/docker-media-services-ansible/README.md

 export AUTHELIA_JWT_TOKEN=<secret> # https://www.authelia.com/docs/configuration/miscellaneous.html#jwt-secret
-export AUTHELIA_SESSION_SECRET=<secret> # Secret used to encrypt session data export SMTP_PW=<secret> # SMTP password for email notifications export INIT_AUTH_USER_HASH=<secret> # Password hash previously generated
+export AUTHELIA_SESSION_SECRET=<secret> # Secret used to encrypt session data export SMTP_PW=<secret> # SMTP password for email notifications export INIT_AUTH_USER_HASH=<secret> # Password hash previously generated.
+Note due to spaces and special characters this will likely need to by wrapped in single quotes
 ```

 5. Most variables, like directories, have defaults that should work fine.
 There are however several values that need to be set before running anything.

 * For all variables that are undefined, see comment inline for what's needed.
-* Replace all instances of `example.com` with your external domain that services will be available on.
+* Replace all instances of `imb3l.net` with your external domain that services will be available on.
 * Versions are all defaulted to latest.
 Tag specific versions, or don't.

 var files to reference